 Legality:

-The legal status of CBD and THC also varies widely.
-CBD derived from hemp with very low levels of THC (less than 0.3%) is legal in the US.
+After the 2018 Farm Bill, CBD and THC derived from hemp plants with low levels of THC concentration (less than 0.3%) are legal in the US.

 Side effects: